yogeshwar-jadhav/ATM_controller/README.md

 * It won't accept the negative value and letters as input
 * you can't withdraw more the balance you have in your account otherwise it will thrown an error and ask you to return to the swipe card page again.

+## Thank You!
+## Have fun coding and integrating this project further.